 User Interface (UI) and User Experience (UX)

 The SCE should be efficient, user-friendly, and tailored specifically to the user group needs by following a user-centered design.
-Users should not be limited in doing things in a particular way – the system should allow for some flexibility in the user experience.
+Users should not be limited in doing things in a particular way.
+The system should provide a flexible user experience.

 Technical Infrastructure